Oak chest with alcohol bottles from the 19th century

 Description

-Oak chest with bottles of alcohol from 1800, English chest of Captain Edward John Ward, a soldier of the Royal Academy, with a brass retractable handle engraved with the inscription Capt.
+Oak chest with bottles of alcohol 1800, English captain Edward John Ward's chest, a soldier of the Royal Academy, with a brass hidden handle engraved with the inscription Capt.
 E.J.
-Ward R. A. and printed letters with the initials L.S.D.
-The box contains two dark glass bottles, flasks with handles, and an embossed silver seal and cap.
-LSD Numbers are engraved on the neck of the bottle, the same initials as on the handle.
-Marks on the cap certify a silver hallmark of 925/000 and indicate the Sheffield Assay Office from 1860/61, with the unidentified goldsmith's initials H.A.
+Ward R. A. and printed initials L.S.D.
+The box contains two dark glass bottles, with handles, as well as embossed silver seals and caps.
+The LSD numbers are engraved on the neck of the bottle, with the same initials as on the handle.
+The marks on the cap confirm silver assay 925/000 and indicate the Sheffield Assay Office from 1860/61, whose jeweler with the initials H.A. is unidentified.

-The brass lock is from the well-known Chubb company in London.
+The brass lock comes from the well-known Chubb company in London.
 The box is in good condition, except for the green lining, which shows signs of wear consistent with age and use.

-Inside the box are documents attesting to the soldier's career and his death.
+Inside the box are documents confirming the soldier's career and death.
 Edward John Ward 1836-1879.

-Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It's a nod to the history, creation, and design of classic and timeless furniture.
+Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Beautiful Empire style furniture dates from the end of the 18th to the beginning of the 19th century.
-It all stemmed from Napoleon's reign.
-There, significant similarities and references to Roman and Greek decorations were imposed.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+This period emphasized strong similarities and references to Roman and Greek ornamentation.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with a great resemblance to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities such as the construction of sideboards or generally broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can see how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historic period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times inspired many details, with supports and legs often taking animal forms.

-Lion's paws, eagle heads – these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture manufacturing was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Today, many global brands reproduce such furniture, inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that fits your interior.

-The most important aspect of stylish antique furniture is originality.
-And this is ultimately important from the buyer's perspective, as there are many counterfeits on the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-We have art appraisers, historians, and experts from around the world at your disposal.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many fakes circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details